 - Threats to SGCN and Critical Habitats

 Wildlife Action Plans serve as blueprints for conserving the nation’s fish and wildlife and preventing species from becoming endangered.
 Each state creates a Wildlife Action Plan that is updated every 10 years.

 For additional information on the Districts long term plan for Wildlife and conservation of natural areas, read 2015 District of Columbia Wildlife Action Plan.

 The Wildlife Management Branch also assists with nuisance wildlife by training and certifying Wildlife Control Operators and registering Wildlife Control companies operating in the District.

-People enjoy learning about wildlife.
-The DOEE Wildlife Management Branch sponsors a variety of education programs for District residents interested in learning more about the wildlife found in the city.
-The Aquatic Resources Education Center (AREC)program staff provide free field trips for schools, summer camps and community groups as well as walk in tours of the aquarium for Anacostia Park visitors.
-The recently renovated education center houses over 40 species of native fish, amphibians and reptiles found in the District.
-The AREC is also the official coordinator of the nationally acclaimed Aquatic WILDtm (K-12)and Growing Up WILDtm (ages 3-7) educator workshops for formal and informal educators and home school instructors interested in facilitating these environmental education curricula.
+The Wildlife Management Branch biologists also plan and implement environmental education programs for all ages to share information on wildlife found in the District.
+The Aquatic Resources Education Center provides free field trips for pre-K-12 grade schools, camps, community groups, as well as walk-in tours of the aquarium for visitors of Anacostia Park.
+The education center houses over 40 species of fish, amphibians and reptiles found in the District.
+Visit the Aquatic Resources Education Center to learn more and register for a program.